eProsima/Integration-Service-docs/docs/user_manual/yaml_config.rst

             type: "Header"
             route: dds_to_fiware

 ..
-TODO_1: Note that the publisher and subscriber in the DDS world need to be configured with a compatible IDL.
+TODO_1: Note that the publisher and subscriber in the DDS world need to be configured with a compatible *IDL*.
     That means that the type definition may differ between them.

 ..
 TODO_2: In that case, some `QoS policies <https://github.com/eProsima/xtypes#type-consistency-qos-policies>`__ will